IrvingGomez/PersonalWebpage/content/project/Poverty/index.md

 As a result of all the described efforts, the Coneval elaborated the "Medología para la medición multidimencional en México" ("Methodology for the multidimensional measurement in Mexico"), whose third edition can be found in <a href="https://www.coneval.org.mx/InformesPublicaciones/InformesPublicaciones/Documents/Metodologia-medicion-multidimensional-3er-edicion.pdf"> https://www.coneval.org.mx/InformesPublicaciones/InformesPublicaciones/Documents/Metodologia-medicion-multidimensional-3er-edicion.pdf </a>.
 I personally find this document really well-written, including 4 appendices explaining the statistical methodology to calculate all the indexes and statistics used in the study.

 Other countries like Colombia, Chile, Philippines, Bhutan, Morocco, Algeria, Tunes, South Africa, England and Peru have implemented their multidimensional poverty index based on the methodology developed in Mexico.
-And, like I said this methodology is the official one in the UN since 2010.
+And, like I said this methodology is the official one in the UN since 2010, with Mexico being the first country to implement it.

 # Data Analysis

 Here I present my own analysis of the Coneval's data for the measurement of poverty in Mexico in 2018, the data are free and can be found in <a href="https://www.coneval.org.mx/Medicion/MP/Paginas/Programas_BD_08_10_12_14_16_18.aspx">https://www.coneval.org.mx/Medicion/MP/Paginas/Programas_BD_08_10_12_14_16_18.aspx</a>.
 Note that this is not the methodology used by the Coneval to calculate the multidimensional poverty index.

-I am going to focus just on 12 indicators available in the data set, and I'll do the analysis at a state level.
-These indicators can be divided in three categories:
+I am going to focus just on 10 indicators available in the data set, and I'll do the analysis at a state level.
+These indicators can be divided in two categories:

 <b>Social Rights</b>
 <ul>